 - Get inside your Mercedes-Benz and start it.
 If it doesn’t start right away, WAIT 2 MIN and try again.
 Wiggle the clamps to ensure they are making proper contact at the terminals.
 Make sure all your lights and accessories are turned off.

 - If your Mercedes-Benz doesn’t start, see the Troubleshooting FAQ section below.

-- Once the car starts let the jumper box connected for at least 10 minutes or more if that is possible.
+- Once the car starts let the jumper box be connected for at least 10 minutes or more if possible.
 Disconnect the jumper box.
 Disconnect the NEGATIVE clamp first.